Water Is Coming Out Of My Backflow Preventer – How To Fix

 Backflow Preventer Gushing Water

-If water is gushing out of your backflow preventer something is likely installed wrong and there is a problem with the backflow prevention assembly.
-Start by turning off the water flow at the water main if possible – this may not be possible if the backflow valve is installed on a sprinkler system or on city drain lines.
-This first step is important to prevent water damage, minimize contamination of potable and irrigation water and provide you a clean space to diagnose the problem.
+If water is gushing out of your backflow preventer, something is likely wrong.
+There might be a problem with the backflow prevention assembly.
+Start by turning off the water flow at the water central if possible.
+This may not be possible if you installed the backflow valve on a sprinkler system or city drain lines.
+This first step is essential to prevent water damage, minimize potable and irrigation water contamination, and provide you with a clean space to diagnose the problem.

-Normally leaks like this come from one spot in the system and are relatively easy to fix as long as the vacuum breaker has not been damaged.
-Start by tightening all of the valves so that the system is water tight – make sure not to overtighten if you have a plastic valve or PVC piping or you could cause a crack.
+Typically, leaks like this come from one spot in the system and are relatively easy to fix as long as the vacuum breaker is still in a good form.
+Start by tightening all of the valves so that the system is water-tight – make sure not to overtighten if you have a plastic valve or PVC piping or could cause a crack.

 Once the valves have been tightened it is time to create the high pressure zone in the drainage line and the low-pressure zone in the waterline.
 Most valves need a little configuration but are relatively easy to set up.
 Once complete start backflow testing the water system at a faucet and spigot to check for contaminated water in your water supply.